STUDENT RENTAL PROPERTIES HOUSING LOTTERY 2016– GENERAL INFORMATION

 If I Have A Question Or Concern About Housing Lottery That Hasn’t Been Addressed, Whom Should I Contact?

-Please feel free to contact Jeanne Riedel, Coordinator of Off-Campus Housing at 327-7802 for assistance.
+Please feel free to contact the Office of Student Development at 327-7800 for assistance.